Classroom Assessments

 • Math: Given the purchase of a used boat for $20,000 and a depreciation factor of 15% per year, the student writes an exponential “depreciation” model to represent the value of the boat after 3.5 years.

-• Science: The student describes the activities of the cell by creating graphic organizer to show how each activity in the cell process works together for the benefit of the individual cell as well as the overall organism.
+• Science: The student describes the activities of the cell by creating a graphic organizer to show how each activity in the cell process works together for the benefit of the individual cell as well as the overall organism.

-• Social Studies: Each student devises a lesson plan to teach younger children about the 1930s that includes (a) the Great Depression; (b) the Dust Bowl; (c) the New Deal; and (d) an impact or a lesson learned for our own times.
+• Social Studies: The student devises a lesson plan to teach younger children about the 1930s that includes (a) the Great Depression; (b) the Dust Bowl; (c) the New Deal; and (d) an impact or a lesson learned for our own times.
 Include a presentation “script,” visuals, and at least one student handout.

-For each authentic or performance assessment they add to their Units, teachers are provided help in creating a scoring Rubric—drawn from the standards reflected by the project.
+For each authentic or performance assessment they add to their Units, teachers are provided help in creating a scoring Rubric -- drawn from the standards reflected by the project.

 Share by: